Roberson-Andrade/tiptap-playground/variables/README.md

 // component code
 ```

-Finally, through a `ReactContext` I provided the respective values for the values and also controlled the parsing:
+Finally, through a `ReactContext` I provided the respective values for the variables and also controlled the parsing:

 ```tsx
 // Provider